 - I was in a Florida hit-and-run accident.
 What do I do now?

 Although what constitutes a serious injury is open to interpretation, and the best way to determine if you do have grounds for a lawsuit is to meet with an attorney who knows and understands Florida’s no-fault system, the basic guidelines for such define these injuries as being permanent and inhibiting ones mobility and/or ability to perform job duties or daily functions.

 Injuries that cause paralysis, loss of a limb, or other similar serious problems or conditions would be worthy of a lawsuit.
 Also, those who suffer permanent disfigurement or scarring would be candidates for such a suit.
 Finally, a car accident that results in the death of a victim might lead to a wrongful death claim by the victim’s relatives.

 What Your Jupiter Car Accident Attorney Will Do

-Fetterman & Associates, PA will first meet with you for an initial, free consultation.
+Fetterman Law will first meet with you for an initial, free consultation.
 At that time, a Jupiter car accident attorney will review all evidence and information that you have to share concerning your case.
 After careful analysis of the facts regarding your situation, the attorney may recommend that you begin the process of filing a civil lawsuit.
 If that is agreed to, then your Jupiter car accident attorney will begin the process of further investigating the accident by engaging in a through analysis of the accident scene, interviewing witnesses, emergency workers, and medical personnel familiar with your case, and developing a plan and strategy for your suit.

 Contact an Experienced Jupiter Car Accident Attorney Today